-We’ve only done a preliminary look at the differences between the two censuses but there are some obvious differences.
-Given that the population had descreased significantly, percentage values are the most useful for comparisons.
+There are some obvious differences between the two censuses.
+Given that the population had decreased significantly, percentage values are the most useful for comparisons.
 Some of the differences include:

 - Both percentage-wise and actually, there are more farmers perhaps reflecting broader access to land ownership.